Use of Cellphones

-Employees in possession of College equipment (e.g., cellular phones, pagers, radios, etc.) are expected to protect the equipment from loss, damage or theft.
+Employees in possession of College equipment (e.g., pagers, radios, tablets, handheld devices, etc.) are expected to protect the equipment from loss, damage or theft.
 Upon resignation, termination of employment, or at any time upon request, the employee will be asked to produce the equipment for return or inspection.
 Employees unable to present the equipment in good working condition within a reasonable time period (i.e., 24 hours) will bear the cost of a replacement.
 Employees who separate from employment with outstanding debts for equipment loss or unauthorized charges will be considered to have left employment on unsatisfactory terms and may be subject to legal action for recovery of the loss.
 Any outstanding debt will be deducted from the employee’s final pay check.

 Cellular Phone Use while Operating a Vehicle